aelaibi/bpScraper/README.md

-This a simple crawler for https://bpnet.gbp.ma, it simulates a real user  authentication then export the last 3 months statements into a csv file.
+This is a simple crawler for https://bpnet.gbp.ma, it simulates a real user  authentication then export the last 3 months statements into a csv file.

 Quick start